At Wakelet, the privacy of you and your students is very important to us.

 Our data protection manager can be contacted at DPManager@wakelet.com

-Spaces is an additional built-in feature of Wakelet which provides a streamlined way to organize a collection, Learning Project, Research Project or create any Spaces for the purpose of formulating rich content in an online environment.
+Spaces is an built-in feature of Wakelet accessible to legacy users which provides a streamlined way to organize a collection, Learning Project, Research Project or create any Spaces for the purpose of formulating rich content in an online environment.

-A teacher may create Spaces for a Classroom and would invite Students to participate in the Wakelet Spaces feature.
-Students would be able to create their own collections for the classroom with the supervision of the Teacher.
+A teacher may create Spaces for collaborative activities in the Wakelet Spaces feature.
+If invited Users are Students, they would be able to create their own collections with the supervision of the Teacher.

-Students may be invited to join as a member of a Spaces Classroom by the teacher in one of the two methods described below:
+Students may be invited to join as a member of a Space by the teacher in one of the two methods described below:

 1) The Teacher can provide a link to join by sharing this with the Student through a Student/Parent email account.

-Once the Student has joined and become a member of the Spaces Classroom, the Teacher will be involved in the creation of the Classroom Collections prepared by individual students.
-Students submissions to the Spaces Classroom will be supervised and approved by the teacher.
-The Spaces Classroom will be marked as Private by the teacher in the Profile Visibility Setting.
-Only the Teacher will have the ability to control this setting in Spaces Classroom.
+Once the Student has joined and become a member of the Space, the Teacher will be involved in the creation of the Collections prepared by individual students.
+Students submissions to the Space will be supervised and approved by the teacher.
+The Space will be marked as Private by the teacher in the Profile Visibility Setting.
+Only the Teacher will have the ability to control this setting in the Space.

 12. Rights of California Residents